What is remote or online counselling?

 How can I access online counselling?

-We will schedule our therapy time which can be via Skype, WhatsApp facetime or phone call.
+We will schedule our therapy time which can be via Skype, WhatsApp facetime, Zoom or phone call.
 During our initial call, we will think about your options and preferences.

 I will also ask you to fill in some details before our session.
 It is my strict policy to work only if those details have been gathered prior to the first meeting.